genomicsclass/leanpub/manuscript/hierarchical_models_exercises.md

 A>
 A>
-A>    Which best describes what the hierarchichal model does A>    - A. Moves all the estimatates of standard devtion closer to 0.12 A>    - B. Increases the estimates of standard deviation to increase t A>    - C. Decreases the estimate of standard deviation A>    - D. Decreases the effect size estimates
+A>    Which best describes what the hierarchichal model does A>    - A) Moves all the estimatates of standard devtion closer to 0.12 A>    - B) Increases the estimates of standard deviation to increase t A>    - C) Decreases the estimate of standard deviation A>    - D) Decreases the effect size estimates
 A>
 A>
 A>